Help Centre

 Yes.
 You can choose multiple entries in Golden Goal to get a discount.
 You can enter other competitions multiple times.

-We support Golden Goal (have first goal minute), Correct Score (predict exact match scores), GAA Correct Score (goals and points) and Perfect Strike (win/draw/win predictions).
+We support Golden Goal (have first goal minute), Super 8 (predict the final scores of 8 matches), Over the Bar (goals and points) and Perfect Strike (win/draw/win predictions).
 Each format works for different fundraising goals and audience sizes.

 Share your unique competition link via social media, email, WhatsApp, or QR code.
 Participants click the link, make their predictions, and pay the entry fee (or donate) directly through our secure Stripe payment system.
 No app download required.